Special Educational Needs and Disabilities (SEND)

 SEND covers physical and mental health conditions and learning disabilities: conditions do not have to be long term or lifelong, although many children and young people with SEND do have such conditions.

-The Children and Families Act 2014 requires CCGs and health providers, to work effectively together to improve outcomes for disabled children and young people and those with special educational needs (SEN).
+The Children and Families Act 2014 requires CCGs (ICB's from July 2022) and health providers, to work effectively together to improve outcomes for disabled children and young people and those with special educational needs (SEN).
 The aims of this legislation is to ensure a more integrated and personalised service, a focus on outcomes and alignment with a number of key NHS programmes such as Transforming Care (Learning Disability), Child and Adolescent Mental Health Service (CAMHS) transformation and integrated and personalised commissioning.

 Local Offer (including SEND specialist support and inclusion)